Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Betting Trends

-- Florida has played 69 games this season that finished with more than 6 goals.
+- Florida has played 69 games this season that ended with over 6 goals.

-- In the 24 times this season the Hurricanes have been favored on the moneyline, they have gone 15-9 in those games.
+- The Hurricanes have won 62.5% of their games when they've been a moneyline favorite this season (15-9).

-- The Panthers have been made the underdog 13 times this season, and upset their opponent nine times.
+- The Panthers have been the underdog 13 times this season, and upset their opponent in nine, or 69.2%, of those games.

-- Florida has a record of 9-3 in games when oddsmakers list the team at +120 or longer on the moneyline.
+- Florida is 9-3 when it is the underdog by +120 or longer on the moneyline.

 Hurricanes Player Props